-Our playground equipment is made exclusively from the wood of the local black locust.
-We only use oak for large sculptures.
-It is the hardest European timber and may be used in the ground without chemical wood preservation, as it belongs to resistance class 1–2 according to DIN EN 350-2.
-Hence it can be used outdoors without impregnation and is thus a sensible alternative to durable tropical wood types.
-Black locust forms a pronounced core colour which stands out sharply from the strikingly narrow yellowish-white sapwood.
-The heartwood has a high natural resistance to wood-destroying fungi and insects.
-The sapwood is the non-resistant part of the wood and is completely removed for the construction of playground equipment.
-Black locust is superior to all other types of wood in terms of stability and stands in the ground for at least 20 years on average, even in the case of poor quality (further information: Responsibility/environment).
+Our playground equipment is made exclusively from the wood of the local robinia tree.
+We use oak only for large sculptures.
+Robinia Wood is the hardest European timber; it may be submerged into the ground without chemical wood preservation, as it belongs to resistance class 1–2 according to DIN EN 350-2.
+Hence it can be used outdoors without treatments and is thus a sensible alternative to durable tropical wood types.

-Our multifunctional play equipment and play sculptures are original craft products and are manufactured in accordance with the requirements of DIN EN 1176.
-We have firmly integrated our organisational and production structures into the ISO 9001 quality management system.
-It forms the foundation for good working conditions and compliance with high quality requirements.
 Our playgrounds are products of craftsmanship and always solidly constructed.
 All wooden parts are chamfered, sharp corners and edges are rounded off.
-Wood joints are designed to be friction-locked and form-fit.
+Wood joints are designed to be friction-locked and form-fitted.
 Nets and ropes consist of 4-strand Hercules material with a steel rope core.
-All fastening elements required for the construction are galvanised, screw heads are rounded, nuts etc. are countersunk and secured with plastic caps.
-Slides are made of 2.5-mm thick, entirely stainless steel.
-The bars and climbing poles are made of stainless steel tubes.
+All metal fastening elements required for the construction are made from galvanised steel, screw heads are rounded, nuts etc are countersunk and secured with plastic caps.
+Slides are made entirely from 2.5mm stainless steel.
+Bars and climbing poles are made from stainless steel tubes.

 Interior – octagonal pitches roof covered with shingles

-Sculpture «Parrot» – in progress in the sculptor’s workshop
+Sculpture «Parrot» – work in progress in the wood sculptor’s workshop

-Multi unit «Bat» – dismantling in the large project hall
+Multiunit «Bat» – dismantled for shipping in the large project hall